 You know how the news media gets things hilariously wrong whenever they talk about video games, science, or the Internet?
 Well, the same thing happens when they talk about translation too.

 Similarly, you know how couch potatoes will watch sports on TV and yell at players as if they were super-experts who could play a million times better?
-The same thing happens all the time when some gamers and general audiences talk about translation and localization.
+The same thing happens all the time with translation and localization too.

-At best, most online discussions about translation only focus on things non-translators can pick up: punctuation, grammar, spelling, graphical changes, and anything else that’s an “afterthought” of the translation process.
+It can be frustrating, because most online discussions about translation only focus on things non-translators can pick up:

 Clearing Things Up